OGGM/oggm/docs/input-data.rst

   downloaded will be cached for later use.
 Most of the users won't need to explore this folder (it is organized as a list of urls) but you have to make sure to set this path to a folder with sufficient disk space available.
-This folder can be shared across computers if needed.
-Once a file is stored in this cache folder, OGGM won't download it again.
+This folder can be shared across compute nodes if needed (it is even recommended for HPC setups).
+Once a file is stored in this cache folder (e.g. a specific DEM tile), OGGM won't download it again.
 - ``dl_cache_readonly`` indicates if writing is allowed in this folder (this is the default).
-Setting this to ``True`` will prevent any further download in this directory (useful for cluster environments, where this data might be available on a readonly folder).
+Setting this to ``True`` will prevent any further download in this directory (useful for cluster environments, where this data might be available on a readonly folder): in this case, OGGM will use a fall back directory in your current working directory.
 - ``tmp_dir`` is a path to OGGM's temporary directory.
-Most of the topography files used by OGGM are downloaded and cached in a compressed (zip) format.
+Most of the files used by OGGM are downloaded and cached in a compressed format (zip, bz, gz...).
-  They will be extracted in ``tmp_dir`` before use.
-OGGM will never allow more than 100 ``.tif`` files to exist in this directory by deleting the oldest ones following the rule of the `Least Recently Used (LRU)`_ item.
+  These files are extracted in ``tmp_dir`` before use.
+OGGM will never allow more than 100 ``.tif`` (or 100 ``.nc``) files to exist in this directory by deleting the oldest ones following the rule of the `Least Recently Used (LRU)`_ item.
 Nevertheless, this directory might still grow to quite a large size.
 Simply delete it if you want to get this space back.
 - ``rgi_dir`` is the location where the RGI shapefiles are extracted.
 - ``test_dir`` is the location where OGGM will write some of its output during tests.
 It can be set to ``tmp_dir`` if you want to, but it can also be another directory (for example a fast SSD disk).
-This folder shouldn't become too large but here again, don't hesitate to delete it if you need to.
+This folder shouldn't take too much disk space but here again, don't hesitate to delete it if you need to.

 .. note::

-  For advanced users or cluster configuration:
-  ``tmp_dir`` and ``rgi_dir`` can be overridden and set to a specific directory by defining an environment variable ``OGGM_EXTRACT_DIR`` to a directory path.
+  For advanced users or cluster configuration: the user's ``tmp_dir`` and ``rgi_dir`` settings can be overridden and set to a specific directory by defining an environment variable ``OGGM_EXTRACT_DIR`` to a directory path.
 Similarly, the environment variables ``OGGM_DOWNLOAD_CACHE`` and ``OGGM_DOWNLOAD_CACHE_RO`` override the